CityOfLosAngeles/best-practices/data-analysis-intermediate.md

 After polishing off the [intro tutorial](./data-analysis-intro.md), you're ready to devour some more techniques to simplify your life as a data analyst.

+* <a href = "data-analysis-intermediate.md#Looping-over-columns-with-a-dictionary">Looping over columns with a dictionary</a>
 * [Looping over columns with a dictionary](data-analysis-intermediate##Looping-over-columns-with-a-dictionary)
 * [Looping over dataframes with a dictionary](data-analysis-intermediate##Looping-over-dataframes-with-a-dictionary)